 Another budgeting mistake involves trying to save for too many things at once.
 In this situation, it’s easy to stretch yourself thin.
 You might start to feel like you’re spinning your wheels and are unable to follow your budget.

 A solution can be to narrow your focus.
 To prioritize your savings, first consider wants versus needs.
-For example, you may want to drill down on a single need, like creating an important emergency savings fund, rather than upgrading your mobile phone (which is a want, after all).
+For example, you may want to drill down on a single need, like building an emergency savings fund, rather than upgrading your mobile phone (which is a want, after all).
 Once your need is taken care of, then you can consider allocating funds for a want.
 Delaying gratification a bit can be a valuable tool when successfully managing your money.

 Get up to $300 when you bank with SoFi.